microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 Microsoft manages the following Azure Virtual Desktop services, as part of Azure:

 ### Web Access:
 The Web Access service within Azure Virtual Desktop lets users access virtual desktops and remote apps through an HTML5-compatible web browser as they would with a local PC, from anywhere on any device.
-You can secure Web Access using multifactor authentication in Azure Active Directory.
+You can secure Web Access using multifactor authentication in Microsoft Entra ID.
 ### Gateway:
 The Remote Connection Gateway service connects remote users to Azure Virtual Desktop apps and desktops from any internet-connected device that can run an Azure Virtual Desktop client.
 The client connects to a gateway, which then orchestrates a connection from a VM back to the same gateway.
 ### Connection Broker: